LoveBetween/WordSearch/README.md

 # WordSearch

-Uses a or DAWG (or MA-FSA) to encode 400 thousands (french) words.
+Uses a or DAWG (or MA-FSA) to encode over 400 thousands (french and english) words.
 Finds all combinations of letters and displays them.

 Based on [this article](http://stevehanov.ca/blog/index.php?id=115) by Steve Hanov.